 The Weary City is a novella I wrote when I was smitten with the Russian Symbolist Movement and other Russian writers from the 1910s and 1920s that were later rehabilitated under Khrushchev in the 1960s.
 I wrote this story in 1992 in their style and with their sensibilities in mind.

-This link is for the e-book version of The Weary City, a novella I wrote in a former incarnation back in college when I was smitten with the Russian Symbolist Movement and other Russian writers from the 1910s and 1920s that were later rehabilitated under Khrushchev in the 1960s.
-I wrote this story in their style and with their sensibilities in mind as a Christian allegory.
 This story is about my unemployed trailer park queen with an unwanted pregnancy who finds a way into a decaying, post-apocalyptic world where she must do battle with the magician who rules over it in order to get home again.
-You can consider it my freaked out interpretation of the Wizard of Oz, inspired by David Bowie’s “Diamond Dogs” album.
-It was a blast to write all those years ago, and I hope you enjoy reading it just as much.
-It got great reviews from my reading circle in college and was considered for publication with a major publisher in 2000, but they don’t like to take on untested new writers.
+It got great reviews from my reading circle in college and was considered for publication with a major publisher in 2000, but they said they didn’t want to take on untested new writers.

 Here is the link for the print edition of The Weary City: